swap357/blog/themes/quiet/README.md

 # Quiet

-A small Hugo theme with native fonts, warm neutrals, and no JavaScript.
+A small Hugo theme with native fonts and warm neutrals.
+Reading works without JavaScript; optional Giscus comments use one external script on articles, and anonymous Useful reactions use one small local script.
 Tested with Hugo **0.166.0**, standard edition.

 Templates live in `layouts/`; the stylesheet is `assets/css/main.css`.